If You Can Dream It,

 How do Community Partners get involved?

-Please contact Dr. Jeremy Qualls email@example.com If you are an individual, company, non-profit, or just someone working on a problem then please be a part of our class.
+Please contact Dr. Lynn Cominsky If you are an individual, company, non-profit, or just someone working on a problem who would like to be part of our class.
 Students work in teams to create solutions, products, or designs in partnership with the community.
 We have a fully functioning design lab, prototyping facility, and a wealth of university technical expertise.